The 17th Annual Los Angeles Greek Film Festival (LAGFF) opened on June 3 and it will run through June 11 featuring world premieres and other events.

 Please follow the link for more information

-LAGFF Red Carpet Opening Night on June 3rd, kicks off with a Tribute to a Greek-American master who has contributed greatly to the American literature and film industry.
-Novelist, screenwriter, producer, and showrunner George Pelecanos will be presented with the 2023 Honorary Orpheus Award by industry executive, director and producer Kary Antholis.
+LAGFF Red Carpet Opening Night on June 3rd, kicked off with a Tribute to a Greek-American master who has contributed greatly to the American literature and film industry.
+Novelist, screenwriter, producer, and showrunner George Pelecanos was presented with the 2023 Honorary Orpheus Award by industry executive, director and producer Kary Antholis.

-A screening of BLACK STONE, a new film by Spiros Jacovides will follow the Tribute.
+A screening of BLACK STONE, a new film by Spiros Jacovides followed the Tribute.
 With comedic undertones, the film examines the changing Greek urban society.
-Director Spiros Jacovides and actor/rapper Kevin Zans Ansong (Black Morris) will be in attendance.
+Director Spiros Jacovides and actor/rapper Kevin Zans Ansong (Black Morris) were in attendance.

-The event includes a red-carpet event and reception outside the James Bridges Theatre at UCLA, followed by a Tribute and Screening.
+The event included a red-carpet event and reception outside the James Bridges Theatre at UCLA, followed by a Tribute and Screening.

 The Festival Closing Night gala will be held at the state-of-the-art Silver Screen Theater of the Pacific Design Center and includes a red carpet event, screening of LISTEN with filmmakers and actors in attendance, break with appetizers and drinks, followed by the Orpheus Awards Show and Reception.